pietrobr/node-red-contrib-azure-iot-central/README.md

 This is a sample Javascript code used for the brightness properties, the value of the property is stored using the flow context.

+*Important*: the name of the handler of the desired property must be in the format as propertyname-handler as in the code below.

 ```javascript
 // This is a property set in IoT Central.
 // It's a desired property for the device twin.